n123git/yo-docs/modding-resources/decomp-xqs/menu/toolhandwrite-decomp.md

 /*
  * Btn_Save()
  * Click callback for the save button.
- * Tells the engine to serialise and save all waza point data to disk.
+ * Tells the engine to serialise and save all waza point data to disk?
- */
+ * Atleast I'm assuming it saves to your save - I don't remember */
 Btn_Save()
 {